NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 	*1> electric prod deviation / gdp.growth;
 	*2> ff consumption deviation / gdp.growth

 The results show no correlation at this level of data resolution.
-Clearly the rate of electric growth is related to growth of certain industries but not for entire countries where there are other finacial factors.
+Clearly the rate of electric growth is related to growth of certain industries but not for entire countries where there are other financial factors.

 ```
 N: 14 Mean: -0.77 Slp: -0.60 Cor: -0.1739 Qx: 0.180 Qy: 0.625 Y: 2.79266010063874
 N: 14 Mean: -0.91 Slp: -0.65 Cor: -0.1649 Qx: 0.158 Qy: 0.625 Y: 2.66011841105497
 ```
-a> It is inequivical that country energy usage correlates directly to country GDP.
+a> It is unequivocal that country energy usage correlates directly to country GDP.
 The remaining question is; Does greater than average energy use correlate to greater economic growth?
-I can answer that question or determine if there is not enough fine grained data in CIAF.
+I can answer that question or determine if there is not enough fine-grained data in CIAF.

 ## June 17, 2019